 - Water Heater Age

-The standard run of a home water heater with proper servicing is 10–12 years.
-Even if your outdated water heater isn’t having any concerns, it’s a higher threat of a damaging leak.
+The standard life span of a home water heater with proper servicing is 10–12 years.
+Even if your water heater isn’t having any concerns, it could be at a higher threat of a damaging leak.

 If you’re unsure of your water heater’s age, check the ID on the hot water heater.
 This indicates the manufacturing date and serial number.